-Internships are graded on a pass, fail basis.
-Successful completion of the internship is based on demonstrated mastery of academic knowledge and skills and professional competency.
-This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, and will consider an intern's:
+Practicums are graded on a pass, fail basis.
+Successful completion of the practicum is based on demonstrated mastery of academic knowledge and skills and professional competency.
+This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, and will consider an student's:

-(1) demonstration of professional competency in the clinical setting working directly with clients and staff as evaluated by the on-site supervisor;

-(2) performance as assessed by: observation, written and oral presentations,
+- a. demonstration of professional competency in the clinical setting working directly with clients and staff - b. as evaluated by the on-site supervisor; - c. performance as assessed by: observation, written and oral presentations, - d. punctuality, attendance; - e. quality of participation in supervision conferences and; - f. compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the - g. internship.

-(3) punctuality, attendance;

-(4) quality of participation in conference seminars and;

-(5) compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the internship.

-Interns will receive "feedback" regarding their performance.
+Practicum I and II students will receive "feedback" regarding their performance.
 This will occur in a variety of ways; for example:

-(1) during weekly individual supervision sessions with on-site supervisors;
+(1) during individual supervision sessions with on-site supervisors;